appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/danger.md

 :::caution

-Please note that this component works in synchronization with the [**Appcircle Triggers**](/build/build-process-management/build-manually-or-with-triggers/#managing-triggers-for-builds).
-If a trigger is not set up, the pipeline will not be triggered when a PR is opened, and therefore, Danger will not function.
+Note that this component synchronizes with the [**Appcircle Triggers**](/build/build-process-management/build-manually-or-with-triggers/#managing-triggers-for-builds).
+Without a setup trigger, opening a PR will not trigger the pipeline, and Danger will not function.

 :::